 You can also use neem oil, which is completely organic and can help fight off the nasty pests.

 The best way to fight off weeds in your garden is with mulch.
+Now, when choosing between organic mulch vs. regular ones, opt for the former, of course, so that you’ll keep your garden purely organic.
 When you plant your little plant babies, heavily mulch around them to suppress the growth of weeds.
 The best way to deal with weeds is to get out to your garden every day and pick weeds as you see them.
 Letting them get too big and out of control will result in deeper roots that are harder to get rid of — and result in longer, more challenging days of work in the garden.

 As we said earlier, organic gardening is more labor-intensive than conventional gardening.
 Without the help of chemicals and other human-made products, you’ll have to invest more time and effort into keeping an organic garden healthy and producing beautiful fruit.

 - The best gadgets that will help you care for your garden

 - Decorate your bathroom with these beautiful and hardy houseplants